 Tuscany is full of picturesque old cities awaiting to be explored – and tourists are not hesitant to do so.
-Pienza is one of the most interesting of all these towns, and not the most crowded.
+The Historic Centre of the City of Pienza is one of the most interesting of all these towns, and not the most crowded.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full title: Historic Centre of the City of Pienza

 UNESCO’s World Heritage Centre’s short description of site no. 789:

 It was in this Tuscan town that Renaissance town-planning concepts were first put into practice after Pope Pius II decided, in 1459, to transform the look of his birthplace.
 He chose the architect Bernardo Rossellino, who applied the principles of his mentor, Leon Battista Alberti.
 This new vision of urban space was realized in the superb square known as Piazza Pio II and the buildings around it: the Piccolomini Palace, the Borgia Palace and the cathedral with its pure Renaissance exterior and an interior in the late Gothic style of south German churches.

 If you are interested in World Heritage Sites, this is a hole-in-one.
 Pienza lies within the boundaries of another World Heritage Site, that of Val d’Orcia.
 I arrived here on a road trip of Mid-Italy in 2017 and immediately fell in love with Pienza.
 This is a delightful little town, perched on a hilltop like so many other medieval cities in the regions of Tuscany and Umbria.
 Many of them are in one way or another included on the prestigious UNESCO list.
 San Marino, Assisi, San Gimignano, and Siena to mention some.